beyondmeh/dotfiles/README.md

 ## Table of Contents:

 * `backup.sh` - Automatically backup using [borg](https://borgbackup.readthedocs.io/en/stable/),
-  which encrypts, uses differentials, and deduplicates stored data.
+   which encrypts, uses differentials, and deduplicates stored data
+* `cheese.sh` - Take a picture of yourself using the webcam
 * `clean.sh` - Erases files, directories, browser cache, junk files, history files, and slack space
 * `cryptfox.sh` - Create and launch an encrypted browser profiles
 * `digests.sh` - List the various hashsums for a file and create or verify a SHA256SUMS for a directory.